Severe Thunderstorm Warning issued for Muskegon, Oceana by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Muskegon, Oceana by NWS

-Effective: 2021-09-07 14:05:00 EDT Expires: 2021-09-07 14:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: These are dangerous storms.
-Prepare immediately for large destructive hail capable of producing significant damage.
-People outside should move to a shelter, inside a strong building and away from windows.
-Intense thunderstorm lines can produce brief tornadoes and widespread significant wind damage.
-Although a tornado is not immediately likely, it is best to move to an interior room on the lowest floor of a building.
-These storms may cause serious injury and significant property damage.
-Target Area: Muskegon; Oceana A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 245 PM EDT FOR MUSKEGON AND OCEANA COUNTIES At 204 PM EDT, severe thunderstorms were located along a line extending from near Montague to 11 miles west of North Muskegon, moving east at 65 mph.
-THESE ARE DESTRUCTIVE STORMS FOR Muskegon.
-HAZARD...Baseball size hail and 70 mph wind gusts.
+Effective: 2021-09-07 13:51:00 EDT Expires: 2021-09-07 14:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Muskegon; Oceana The National Weather Service in Grand Rapids has issued a * Severe Thunderstorm Warning for Muskegon County in west central Michigan Oceana County in west central Michigan * Until 245 PM EDT. * At 150 PM EDT, a severe thunderstorm was located 20 miles southwest of Montague, or 23 miles west of Muskegon, moving east at 65 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be severely injured.
-Expect shattered windows, extensive damage to roofs, siding, and vehicles.
-Locations impacted include Muskegon...
+IMPACT...Hail damage to vehicles is expected.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Muskegon...
 Hart...
 Shelby Muskegon Heights...
 Roosevelt Park...
 North Muskegon Whitehall...
 Montague...
 Lakewood Club Ravenna...
 Fruitport...
 Hesperia Silver Lake SP...
 Norton Shores...
 Dalton Holton...
 Sullivan...
 Elbridge New Era...
-Rothbury TORNADO...POSSIBLE THUNDERSTORM DAMAGE THREAT...DESTRUCTIVE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...2.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Rothbury HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0